selwynpolit/d9book/book/blocks.md

 # Blocks

-Blocks are plugins which are re-usable pieces of code following design patterns.
+Blocks are plugins, which are re-usable pieces of code following design patterns.
 Plugins are also used to define views arguments, field formatters, field widgets etc. etc. They are found all over Drupal core and contrib modules in the /src/Plugin directory.

-![Graphical user interface Description automatically generated with medium confidence](images/media/image1.png){width="2.816048775153106in" height="2.643286307961505in"}
+![Graphical user interface Description automatically generated with medium confidence](images/media/image1.png)

 For more see
 <https://www.drupal.org/docs/drupal-apis/plugin-api/plugin-api-overview>